Southern Fried Rabbit: Plot

 Bugs Bunny hears of a record carrot crop in Alabama, prompting him to head South.
 At the Mason–Dixon line, he comes under fire from Yosemite Sam, who is wearing a Confederate uniform and claims to have orders from General Lee to stop any "Yankee" who tries to cross the border.
 Bugs points out that the Civil War ended almost 90 years ago, but his protests fall on deaf ears.

 Bugs uses a series of disguises in order to fool Sam: first a banjo-playing slave, then Abraham Lincoln, then "Brickwall Jackson", then a Southern belle, and finally a wounded Confederate soldier.
 In the last guise, he tricks Sam into heading for Tennessee by telling him "the Yankees are in Chattanooga".
 The short ends with Sam brandishing his gun at the New York Yankees, who have come to Chattanooga for an exhibition game.

 Publication notes

 The bit in which Bugs pretends that Sam is about to whip him (and then scolds him in the guise of Abraham Lincoln) was earlier used in the 1949 Daffy Duck-Elmer Fudd short Wise Quackers.
 Latterly, the short has been recut due to concerns about its use of racial humor.

 Home media

 Southern Fried Rabbit was made available on VHS tape.
-A restored, uncut version can be found on DVD in Looney Tunes Golden Collection: Volume 4.
+A restored, uncut and uncensored version can be found on DVD in Looney Tunes Golden Collection: Volume 4.